yutingliuzz/DaVinciCodeSolver/README.md

 The winning rate of Heuristic Solver when it plays against Baseline Solver: around 100%.

-The winning rate of Heuristic Solver when it plays against Baseline Solver: still testing and will be updated in final report.
+The winning rate of Heuristic Solver when it plays against Human Solver: Still testing and will be updated in final report.

 **Credits:**
 This project makes use of the design of the interface for The Da Vinci Code game from https://github.com/hello-world-zsp/The-Da-Vinci-Code-Board-Game/tree/master